laaners/yugioh_comprehensive_rulebook/README.md

 <div align="center">
 	<img src="./images/chain_diagram.png" width=250>
 </div>
 As shown in the diagram, the first effect activated is Chain Link 1.
 The next effect is Chain Link 2, and so on.
 Every time a new Chain Link is made, they are stacked up in the order that the cards are activated.
-Once the Chain is completed, the outcome is resolved starting with the most recent card to be activated at the top of the Chain and proceeding down to Chain Link 1
+Once the Chain is completed, the outcome is resolved starting with the most recent card to be activated at the top of the Chain and proceeding down to Chain Link 1.

-**References**:
+*References*:
 <p align="left">
 	<ol>
 		<li>